-- 3.1 Animal Feed and Food Premises Inspections (Interventions) The Trading Standards Service reviews its policy in relation to inspections (interventions) at business premises on an annual basis in accordance with the principles of better regulation, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England). - 3.1.1 In relation to feed businesses this service takes part in the regional approach to feed enforcement with its EETSA partners and liaises with National Trading Standards (NTS) and the FSA.
-At the time of compiling this plan the number of Norfolk feed visits required by the NTS/FSA programme for the forthcoming year, based on a full risk based inspection programme, is 583.
-This proposed programme predominantly includes lower risk livestock and arable farms.
+- 3.1 Animal Feed and Food Premises Inspections (Interventions) The Trading Standards Service reviews its policy in relation to inspections (interventions) at business premises on an annual basis in accordance with the principles of better regulation, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England). - 3.1.1 In relation to feed businesses this Service takes part in the regional approach to feed enforcement with its EETSA partners and liaises with National Trading Standards (NTS) and the FSA.
+At the time of compiling this plan the number of Norfolk feed visits required by the NTS/FSA programme for the forthcoming year, based on a full risk based inspection programme, is not confirmed but is expected to be in the region of half that required for the 2017/18 service year, circa 250.
+This proposed programme now takes full account of earned recognition for businesses that are members of an assurance scheme and covers equally the full range of feed businesses.
+Livestock and arable farms are the main types of premises to be visited; reflecting the importance of having feed controls in place at primary production.

-This Service will inspect all feed businesses in Norfolk that are deemed to be higher risk by virtue of the previous trading history or the appropriate risk scheme, on at least an annual basis.
+Subject to the matters outlined in 3.1.3. below this Service will inspect all feed businesses in Norfolk that are deemed to be higher risk by virtue of the previous trading history or the appropriate risk scheme, on at least an annual basis.
 In addition, intelligence-led inspections or other interventions will be conducted at those feed business sectors presenting the highest risk.
 It will also be appropriate, on occasion, to respond with inspections or other interventions where intelligence is received via consumer/trader complaints or referrals from other enforcement agencies about the non-compliance with trading standards of individual feed businesses.
 In line with Hampton principles and the resources available the Service will not therefore, as a matter of routine, carry out inspections at medium or lower risk feed businesses unless they are visited as a result of the aforementioned factors.